garth-martinsen/py3-voltage_divider/README.md

 that they do not exceed the max_mw displayed.
 (No hot or exploding resistors!).
 List comprehensions are used to generate all possible pairs.
 A "meets_specs function is used to filter out pairs.
 A lambda function is used to sort the candidates that meet power and divider specs in the order of best fit for the target v2. **Equations used in model:** Power_dissipated =Vr**2/r, v2= vin * r2/(r1+r2) An **image of the schematic** for a Simple Voltage divider is displayed to give the table values meaning.
+Notes:
+1.     to get the pytest coverage use:
+       coverage run --omit 'venv/*' -m pytest;       single quotes are required. coverage report       or
+       coverage html
+2. to install all dependencies use: pip install -r requirements.txt

 ![image](https://user-images.githubusercontent.com/6226186/123393078-99d77180-d552-11eb-819e-d7f9e5c6373c.png)